-As a practice profession, occupational therapy practitioners are expected to engage in an ongoing process of professional development and self-assessment.
+As a healthcare profession, occupational therapy practitioners are expected to engage in an ongoing process of professional development and self-assessment.
 The ability to engage in honest self-reflection and assessment is an important component of professional development.
-To facilitate the development of professional self-assessment and reflection in OTD students, the program utilizes a survey tool that is completed by each student at the end of the first year of the program.
+To facilitate the development of professional self-assessment and reflection in OTD students, the program utilizes a survey tool, T.I.P.S.
+Assessment, that is completed by each student in the second semester of the program.
 Students assess themselves on variables related to professional development, and faculty members/advisors utilize the same self-assessment tool to evaluate each student.
 The information from the student and faculty is analyzed with respect to the similarities and differences between scores.
 Advisors discuss the findings with students in order to enhance their opportunities for personal and professional development.

 Significant discrepancies in self versus faculty scores may result in the development of a Professional Behavior Plan outlining specific objectives for the student to achieve.
-It also includes resources and activities the student chooses to use to assist them in achieving their plan objectives.
+It also includes resources and activities the student chooses to use to assist them in achieving their planned objectives.
 Once a Professional Behavior Plan has been implemented, students are expected to meet as directed with their advisors to discuss behavioral strategies and progress and are expected to meet the objectives established in the plan within the academic year.
 Failure to do so may result in disciplinary action or dismissal from the program.

-Students and faculty complete the survey tool again in the second year of the program.
+Students and faculty complete the survey tool again in the second year of the program just prior to Level II Fieldwork.
 Data from the two survey administrations is compared to assess student improvement in meeting behavioral objectives, and in the ability to self-reflect on important variables of professional development.